 By supporting wildlife rangers on the ground and ensuring they have the equipment they need and operational mobility we can directly prevent the poaching and trafficking of pangolins, protecting populations across the continent.

-DSWF supports large-scale demand reduction campaigns in consumer countries like Vietnam and China.
+DSWF supports large-scale demand reduction campaigns in consumer countries like Vietnam, China and Nigeria.

 By dispelling the myths that pangolin products can cure diseases and illnesses, we can decrease the demand for them in consumer countries, therefore reducing their use and value in the illegal wildlife trade.